zhaben/zhaben.github.io/_posts/2019-12-01-a-case-for-learning-a-foreign-language.md

 Then I googled him on my phone and found that he had been trying to understand inequality through a francophone lens by learning French and doing talks with French people who were also in search of understanding.
 And I thought, this is *literally* what I was thinking about on the métro (subway) on my way to this café from the 42 school (a new programming institution that serves to make tech education more meritocratic).

 I’m also guilty of misinterpreting other people’s words and actions, even more so when removed from my American context.
-Since I wanted to have a worthwhile experience, I had to learn how to adapt to French culture, and that meant seeing myself differently than how I saw myself in America––especially since people weren’t seeing me how I was seen in America.
+Since I wanted to have a worthwhile experience, I had to learn how to adapt to French culture, and that meant seeing myself differently than how I saw myself in America---especially since people weren’t seeing me how I was seen in America.
 The Foreign Language Effect was at work.
 I began making better judgements as I got better at French, and I was distancing myself from my own perspective and allowing myself to become less partial and more objective.

 It was not an easy process.
 I learned how to translate quickly when French people were speaking *too fast*.
 An important part of that was looking for implicit meaning in other forms of communication, such as body language and facial expressions, that I would usually overlook while speaking English.